Our board-certified plastic surgeons also perform the non-surgical treatment, laser resurfacing

 Laser resurfacing is a non-surgical treatment designed to address the effects of sun exposure and aging on the texture, color, and overall quality of the skin.
 There are two kinds of resurfacing lasers – ablative and non-ablative.
 Ablative lasers utilize high-intensity light in rapid pulses to remove the damaged top layers of skin, revealing smoother skin with less wrinkles and a more even skin tone.
 Non-ablative lasers do not remove skin and are therefore less invasive.
 These lasers are designed to reach the deeper layers of skin, stimulating collagen growth and tightening skin.
 For this reason, the results of non-ablative resurfacing are not as immediately apparent as ablative resurfacing options.
 There are a wide variety of laser resurfacing devices and these devices change with developments in technology – Center for Dermatology & Plastic Surgery maintains various state-of-the-art lasers in order to address all of your skin needs.
-What can I expect from a laser resurfacing treatment?

 Laser resurfacing treatments are performed at varying depths and some people require more treatments than others.
 In general, laser resurfacing treatments successfully improve wrinkles, skin laxity, hyper-pigmentation due to sun damage, and certain kinds of scars.